What is the difference between a kaftan and a djellaba?

 3. What are the average prices for a kaftan and a djellaba?

-5. And those of the djellaba?
+5. What about the djellaba?